ajhatt/drawboard/README.md

 ## TODO

-- Improve the project list view
+- Unit test view models
+- Unit test client authentication

 ## Possible improvements

+- Add an authentication screen where user can enter credentials
 - Add a decorator to the `IProjectClient` instance that caches the project list (expires after some duration).
 - Persist the users 'access token' between instances.
 - Cache project logos